JoseACortes/USDASummer2025/Presentations/MCNP_Conf/LanlPresentationOutline.md

 - Cell meshes: can also tally per cell
 - Both methods help analyze detection range

 *So how can you measure range in MCNP?
 The FMESH feature allows you to tally with bins on a mesh in space.
 This feature is meant for imaging on the detector side, and can also be used to investigate the range from the neutron source into the sample.
-Similarly, cell meshes can have tallies applied to them, accomplishing the same thing as FMESH.
-The main limit being the number of cells you can use on certain cards such as the CU card.*
+Similarly, cell meshes can have tallies applied to them, accomplishing the same thing as FMESH.*

 ## Independent Cell Functionality